mehadihn/mehadihn.github.io/_pages/about.md

   - /about.html
 ---

-Final semester undergraduate student of **Computer Science and Engineering** at [BRAC University](https://www.bracu.ac.bd/){target="_blank"}, Bangladesh.
-My research interest are in Machine Learning, Artificial Intelligence.
+Final semester undergraduate student of **Computer Science and Engineering** at [BRAC University](https://www.bracu.ac.bd/), Bangladesh.
+My primary research interest are in Machine Learning, Artificial Intelligence, Image Segmentation.
 Currently doing my thesis on Biomedical Image Segmentation.
 I am also a Student Tutor (Undergraduate Teaching Assistant) at Department of Mathematics and Natural Sciences, BRAC University.

+**I am currently looking for a position in a Research Lab for my Masters degree.**

 A data-driven personal website
 ======